Jay Peak Resort: History

-In 1955, the resort's first ski lift, a T-bar, was purchased.
-In January 1957, the resort opened for skiing.
+First half century

+Jay Peak was incorporated by Harold Haynes in 1955.
+That same year, the resort purchased its first ski lift, a T-bar, and in January 1957 it opened for skiing.
+Many ski trails were carved into the mountain during the 1950s by its first ski school director/general manager, Walter Foeger, an Austrian and former racer who had previously trained the Spanish Olympic ski team.
 In 1968 Weyerhaeuser invested $300,000 in the predecessor organization, Jay Peak, Inc., and loaned it $2.2 million.
 A 48-room hotel was built in the mid-1970s.
 In 1978 Mont Saint-Sauveur International, a Canadian firm, bought the resort.

 In 2006, the resort employed 550 people in the winter, 100 in the summer.
 The following year, the resort agreed to pay the State of Vermont $105,000 for violating stormwater rules in polluting a stream while building a new golf course.
 Despite a drop in skier visits statewide during the 2006–2007 season, Jay Peak saw a record year with skier visits up 7%.
 In 2007–2008, the resort reported a record 320,000 skiers for the winter.
 In 2008, it was the second biggest employer in the area.
 In 2008, the resort was valued by the town of Jay at slightly over $12 million.